matthewhiggins415/matthewhiggins415/README.md

 ---
 # Hello Friends 👋🏻

 I am a fullstack developer with a focus on frontend with React.
 I get really excited with new ideas and challenges.
-Taking something complex and turning it into simplicity is what makes me happiest.
 Have a great day!

 ## My Hobbies Include:
  - 🏄🏼‍♂️ surfing